brummett/Devel-hdb/README.md

 expression and action.
 When the expression evaluates true, the debugger will stop on that line.

+A line number with a red circle is an unconditional breakpoint.
+A blue circle is a conditional breakpoint.
+The circle is outlined if that line has an action.

 ### Watch Expressions

 Click on the "+" to add a new watch expression.